 You probably don’t need much assistance with this obvious step, but let’s go through the process

-files (we hope to add other formats in future releases such as .mp3 and .flac).
-Locate some
+.flac (FLAC) audio files (we hope to add other formats in future releases such as .mp3).
+Locate

 previous step (a good site to find free public domain sounds is

 voice callouts in the